Introduction

 Thus, “Project for a Film on Free Radio” was not merely just a retelling of events about the struggle of liberation against oppressive structuralist modernist forces, but also an attempt to be an active political movement in of itself, utilizing the subjectivity-production of film and exploiting the ability to produce small-scale films to allow minority narratives to emerge and capture the power embedded in these film producing machines for their own means.
 Film and media represented the intersection where narratives could unfold beyond just the descriptive power of the language used throughout the film - its production was not one communicated by language like reading a book, but a whole experience-generating machine, just as the movements that Guattari experienced with May 1968 and Anti-Oedipus demonstrated before it.
 For example, one scene involves Elena leaving her car to call Radio Galaxie from a payphone.
 The audience can only see her through thick clouds of dust and gas in the chaos of the streets, as they are positioned within the car itself - and are able to hear the updates relayed to the station through the radio.
 It is the very act of placing the subject viewing the unfolding of events from this position that gives them unique access to both seeing Elena in the distance and hearing the radio play in the background, a position that no human character actually can hold themselves.
 Film allows for the production of these kinds of positional subjects without even needing a human or face to observe them - simply producing them through the narrative structures and sensory assemblages onscreen.
 This transforms the reality of the struggle of free radio into a new media machine, that can project those experiences in new ways beyond simply communicating them directly.

-Evolution of the Infra-Quark Drive
+The Infra-Quark Drive

 Guattari’s experimentation with film would emerge again two years later with his collaboration with American filmmaker Robert Kramer.
 Kramer was an American filmmaker heavily involved in documenting leftist political developments in the Americas, producing films like Ice in 1969 and Milestones in 1975.
 He moved to Paris in 1980 where he was much better appreciated as a filmmaker and able to find funding for his films, and there, he attracted the attention of Guattari.
 By 1981, exchanges of letters were already taking place, producing a new kind of film vision, crossing over Guattari’s complex ideas of semiotics and media theory with Kramer’s bold and experimental audiovisual political presentation.
 In these letters, they discussed a new film, a film that built upon the themes of “Project for a Film on Free Radio” in a transformative way, titled Latitante - a film about fugitive women fleeing with a child from Italy’s repressive regime of the late 1970s to France, which reflected the real fleeing of Italian radio radicals who were being targeted by the state in response to increased terrorist activity and the resulting surveillance, which Guattari had helped them escape from the country years prior.
 However, it also captured a real transformation in leftist political subjectivity caused by the diffusion and confusion of the crackdown of their main political cells.
 As the translators Maglioni and Thomson point out: